-Strength In Peers works to close gaps in community services available in our community by walking alongside participants and providing them hope, support, and advocacy.
+Strength In Peers works to close gaps in community services by identifying needs.
+We walk alongside the participants we serve to provide hope, support, and advocacy.

 2017 – The program team launches the Healthy and Resilient Children Program and develops youth mentoring and outreach to public schools to develop trauma-informed practices.
 Strength In Peers also receives its first contract independent from Future Generations to operate the Harrisonburg Community Resource Center.
 On December 31, Strength In Peers formally separates from Future Generations and transfers all staff, offices, and supplies to the new organization.

 2018 – Strength In Peers successfully transfers its three federal grants from Future Generations to continue its trauma, reentry, and youth programs.
 We also have received new grants for our Side by Side Recovery Program which builds on the Trauma Program, and for our Back on Track Recovery Program which expands our Reentry Program allowing us to serve the larger population of individuals who are homeless and unstably housed.
 This year we also launched new initiatives including our street outreach and HIV/Hepatitis C Rapid Testing services.

 2019 – Strength In Peers moves its Harrisonburg office and Community Resource Center from East Market Street in Harrisonburg to a larger office with more visibility on N. Main Street.
 The staff receives formal training in Intentional Peer Support (IPS), a framework for inviting transformative relationships, created by Shery Mead, a leader in the peer recovery movement.